Biden and Putin hold virtual summit as Ukraine crisis looms large | DW | 07.12.2021

 Kyiv and NATO members have recently accused Russia of amassing troops near its border to Ukraine, though Moscow has denied any hostile intentions, calling its troop posture defensive.

-Despite Russia's claims, there are satellite pictures showing massive military concentrations on the border, and fears are growing of war in Europe.
+Satellite images show troop concentrations not far from the border, prompting fears of war in Europe.

-Moscow has called these fears a sign of "hysteria", instead accusing NATO of threatening Russian security by its increased closeness with Kyiv.
-Russia has demanded "legal guarantees" that the alliance will never invade its territory.
+Moscow has called these warnings a sign of "hysteria," instead accusing NATO of threatening Russian security by its increased closeness with Kyiv.
+Russia has demanded "legal guarantees" that the alliance will not grant Ukraine's request to become a member.
+NATO principles state any country should be able to join and no outside country should have veto power on such issues, but the alliance has also made no indication of a willingness to grant Kyiv entry.

 The White House promised to brief the governments of Germany, the UK, France, and Italy after the call.